 The Government of India has launched various saving schemes which allow you to save money and create a financial corpus for your goals.
 Most of these schemes are fixed income schemes wherein you get a fixed rate of interest on the amount that you invest.
 The Sukanya Samriddhi Yojana (SSY) is one such scheme that offers savings with a guaranteed rate of return.
 Let’s understand the scheme and know more about the Sukanya Samridhi Yojana interest rates.

 Sukanya Samriddhi Yojana is a fixed income investment scheme which is meant for the girl child.
 The scheme was introduced by the Government under its ‘Beti Bachao Beti Padhao’ initiative.
 The scheme is an annual investment scheme wherein annual investments would have to be made till the scheme matures.

 Here are some of the important features of the SSY scheme –

 Sukanya Samriddhi Yojana interest rate is fixed by the Government based on the yields provided by Government securities.
 The interest rate is also reviewed every quarter.
 The Sukanya Samriddhi Account interest rate, once fixed, does not change.
-For the quarter starting 1st October 2020, Sukanya Samriddhi Yojana interest rates 2020 is 7.6% per annum.
-The Sukanya Samriddhi Yojana interest rates in 2020 for other quarters is as follows –
+Sukanya Samriddhi Yojana interest rates 2022 is 7.6% per annum.
+The Sukanya Samriddhi Yojana interest rates in quarters are as follows –